KevinWorkman/HappyCoding/teaching/guides/_posts/2017-02-18-curriculum.md

 ## Processing

 Processing is great for introducing the basics, since it makes it easy to create animated and interactive programs without a ton of boilerplate code.
-So far this is the main focus of the site.
+You could spend at least the first course or year working through the fundamentals, all the way up to OOP.

 ## HTML and JavaScript

 After a student knows Processing, it leads pretty naturally to learning about HTML and JavaScript through Processing.js.
 Since students have learned the basics in Processing, you don't have to teach them again.
 Instead, focus on what makes JavaScript different from Processing.

-I've started adding [HTML](/tutorials/html/) and [JavaScript](/tutorials/javascript/) tutorials to the site.
+Check out the [HTML](/tutorials/html/) and [JavaScript](/tutorials/javascript/) tutorials for an idea of which topics to cover in these classes.

+## P5.js

 JavaScript then leads to more advanced topics such as P5.js, JavaScript libraries, and more complicated web development.